On the Minimax Regret in Online Ranking with Top-k Feedback: Ranking Measures

 \textbf{Pairwise Loss (PL) and Sum Loss (SL)}

-\citet{Ailon14} has shown that the regrets under PL and SL are equal.
+It has been shown that the regret under PL is equal to the regret under SL (Section 2 of \cite{Ailon14}).
 Therefore, we can study SL instead of PL.
 The minimax regret rate for PL is the same as that for SL:

 Although we cannot express PL in the form of $f(\sigma) \cdot R$, we can do that for SL with $f(\sigma) = \sigma^{-1} = [\sigma^{-1}(1), ..., \sigma^{-1}(m)]$.

 \textbf{Discounted Cumulative Gain (DCG)}